alexanderepstein/Bash-Snippets/gist/README.md

  And run `cdgist 3` to jump to the repo of your third gist.

 ### Useful action for gist repo
-Though default [`action`](#action) is to open gist repo in vi, I strongly recommend use [`tig`](https://github.com/jonas/tig) instead.
-It is the most powerful git CLI tool as far as I know, and also easy to get in most of the Linux distros and Homebrew for mac.
+I strongly recommend using [`tig`](https://github.com/jonas/tig) as [action](#action).
+It is the most powerful git CLI tool as far as I know, and also easy to get in most of the Linux distros or Homebrew for mac.
 Give it a try!

 If [`tig`](https://github.com/jonas/tig) is installed, run the following command to configure it as custom action: